ValAug/AWS-Automating-a-Big_Data_Lake-with-CF/README.md

 # Disclaimer

-These templates are only for POC presentation some security policies should be change accordantly to your prodction enviroment.
+These templates are only for POC presentation some security policies should be change accordantly to your production enviroment.